Local spectroscopic evidence for a nodeless magnetic kagome superconductor CeRu$_2$: Results and Discussion

-Shown in Fig. 2a are the TF-$\mu$SR time spectra recorded in the normal state (10~K) and in the superconducting vortex state (0.27~K), measured on a single crystal with a field of 30~mT applied perpendicular to the $a$-axis.
+Shown in Fig. 2a are the TF-$\mu$SR time spectra recorded in the normal state (10~K) and in the superconducting vortex state (0.27~K), measured on a single crystal of CeRu$_{2}$ with a field of 30~mT applied perpendicular to the $a$-axis.
+The cylindrical Czochralski-pulled sample, with $\varnothing~\simeq~6$ mm and a length of $\simeq~8$~ mm, was placed directly on the sample fork in the muon beam.
+Any muons not stopped in the sample passed through the aluminated mylar tape and were stopped in the veto detectors behind the sample; in this way, the additional signal of muons not stopped in the sample is immediately removed from the spectrum.
 The spectrum in the normal state shows a weak depolarization due to random local fields from the nuclear moments, which can be fitted by a single Gaussian distribution, while in the superconducting state the relaxation rate is strongly enhanced due to the formation of the flux-line lattice.
 As one can see in the field distribution (Fig.~2b), the profile is asymmetric and we fitted it with a sum of two Gaussian distributions.
-A single central field and the width (second moment) of the field distribution can then be extracted from the two Gaussian distributions (see Supplementary Information, SI) and is displayed in Fig.~2c\&d.
-From the temperature dependence of the diamagnetic shift ${\Delta} H_{\rm int,SC}$ measured in the SC fraction and ${\mu}_{0} e^{2} ^{+}$ are implanted into the sample one at a time.
-The positively charged ${\mu} B_{\rm \mu}$ (muon gyromagnetic ratio $\gamma_{\rm \mu}$/(2${\pi}$) = 135.5 MHz T$^{-1}$).
-Using the $\mu$SR technique, important length scales of superconductors can be measured, namely the magnetic penetration depth $\lambda$ and the coherence length $\xi$.
-If a Type II superconductor is cooled below $T_{\rm c}$ in an applied magnetic field ranging between the lower ($H_{c1}$) and the upper ($H_{c2}$) critical fields, a vortex lattice is formed which in general is incommensurate with the crystal lattice, with vortex cores separated by much larger distances than those of the crystallographic unit cell.
-Because the implanted muons stop at given crystallographic sites, they will randomly probe the field distribution of the vortex lattice.
-Such measurements need to be performed in a field applied perpendicular to the initial muon spin polarization (so-called TF configuration). \\
+A single central field can then be extracted from the two Gaussian distributions, as detailed in the Supplementary Information \cite{SuppInfo}.
+The difference between the applied field (clearly visible as the center of the Gaussian field distribution in the sample in the normal state, see Fig.~2b at 10~K) and the central field in the superconducting state (see Fig.~2b at 0.27~K) constitutes the diamagnetic shift, plotted in Fig.~2d.
+Furthermore, the second moment of the two Gaussian field distributions can also be extracted and combined to obtain the relaxation rate \cite{SuppInfo} as displayed in Fig.~2c.
+From the temperature dependence of the diamagnetic shift ${\Delta} H_{\rm int,SC}$ measured in the SC fraction and ${\mu}_{0}$$H_{\rm int,NS}$ measured in the normal state at $T$ = 10 K), we can clearly see the large diamagnetic response of 0.7~mT associated with the superconducting transition at $T_c$~=~4.7~K in Fig.~2d.
+The temperature dependence of the superconducting muon spin depolarization rate, $\sigma_{\rm sc}$, is shown in Fig.~2c.
+In order to investigate the symmetry of the SC gap, we note that ${\lambda}(T)$ is related to the depolarization rate ${\sigma}_{{\rm sc}}(T)$ in the presence of a perfect triangular vortex lattice with $H_{\rm app} \ll H_{\rm c2}$ by the equation \cite{Brandt}: